Farm Aid: Structure

+Service

 The organization operates an emergency hotline that offers farmers resources and advice about challenges they're experiencing.
 Early on, Nelson and Mellencamp brought family farmers before Congress to testify about the state of family farming in America.
 Congress subsequently passed the Agricultural Credit Act of 1987 to help save family farms from foreclosure.
 Farm Aid also operates a disaster fund to help farmers who lose their belongings and crops through natural disasters, such as the victims of Hurricane Katrina and massive flooding in 2019.
 The funds raised are used to pay the farmer's expenses and provide food, legal and financial help, and psychological assistance.

-The 2005 concert, marking the 20th anniversary of Farm Aid, took place at the Tweeter Center in Tinley Park, Illinois, with events in downtown Chicago as well.
-The 2007 Concert took place at Randall's Island in New York City (the first Farm Aid in New York) and was recorded in High Definition to be broadcast on HDNet as a 2 Hour Special highlighting many of the performances from the Allman Brothers and Counting Crows to John Mellencamp and Willie Nelson.

-The September 2019 lineup includes Willie Nelson, Neil Young, John Mellencamp, Dave Matthews and country music star Luke Combs.
-The concert at Alpine Valley Music Theatre was Combs' first show at Farm Aid.